 - Leisure centres and other commercial buildings.

-Our engineers use a number of fans and pressures to test the air flow in a building.
 We will ask you to vacate the building during this time – although an air permeability test doesn’t pose health risks to anyone that remains in the building, the fans are loud enough to cause discomfort.
+Before the test can begin, all ventilation needs to be temporarily sealed, so that the air tests only measure the uncontrolled air leakage.

 How Long Does Air Testing Take?